 The area along 5th Avenue near the Naperville Metra station has long been a topic of conversation in the community for its potential to accommodate different uses.
 The area previously was the focus of a 2009 planning area study and other feasibility studies.

 The City is considering opportunities to potentially reimagine certain properties in this area, including:

-- Kroehler Lot - Located at the NW corner of 5th Avenue/Loomis Street.
+- Kroehler Lot - Located at the NE corner of 5th Avenue/Loomis Street.

-- Water Tower West Site - Located at the SW corner of 5th Avenue/Loomis Street.
+- Water Tower West Site - Located at the SE corner of 5th Avenue/Loomis Street.